openstack-charmers/charm-kerberos-test-fixture/README.md

     password123

+Once the server is deployed, add an entry in */etc/hosts* of your local machine to be able to contact the kerberos by its hostname **kerberos.testubuntu.com**.

-Once the server is deployed, you can test the authentication of the user with kinit:
+Then, you can test the authentication of the user with kinit:

     kinit admin
     Password for admin@TESTUBUNTU.COM: password123